randolphgamo/hello-gospel/readme.txt

 == Changelog ==

 = 0.1 =
-Release date 01/05/2022
+Release date April 2022
-* pull gospel from aelf.org and display on a site
+* Initial version

 == Frequently Asked Questions ==
 =In which language is the Gospel offered?=